The PINGKO Fitness Tracker is multi-functional device that can monitor your steps taken, display your incoming smartphone messages and much more.

 But is this tracker any good?
 How easy is it to use?
 Time to test it out!

-Upon opening the Pingko Fitness Tracker box you will find the following items.
+Upon opening the PINGKO Fitness Tracker box you’ll find the following items.
 1x Fitness Tracker, 1x Rubber Ring, 1x Strap, 1x USB Charger, 1x Chinese/English User Guide, 1x Chinese QR Code Sheet.

 Before you get strapped up and start to use this fitness tracker you’ll need to charge it.
 Charging is easy, which is a plus point.
 To charge you’ll need to ensure the watch face is out of the strap.
 Now, click on the USB charger (Ensuring the contact pins align) and plug it into 5V DC USB outlet.
 You can use your laptop if you wish.